ImperialCollegeLondon/MSE404-MM/docs/labs/lab08/readme.md

 ### Vibrational normal modes
 The normal modes of vibrations are the eigenvectors of the dynamical matrix $\mathbf{D}$, as discussed in the lectures.
 The corresponding eigenvalues are the squares of the vibration frequencies.
 The number of normal modes of any molecule can be calculated easily: if there are $N$ atoms in the molecule, there will be $3N$ normal modes.

-## Vibrations in molecules: Quantum Espresso (overview)
+## Vibrations of molecules: Quantum Espresso (overview)
-Density functional theory can be used for calculating the dynamical matrix $\mathbf{D}$ of molecules.
-This requires the use of density functional perturbation theory (DFPT), which you have been introduced to in the lectures.
-Now we can try to run our first normal mode calculation with Quantum Espresso.
+Density-functional theory can be used to calculate the dynamical matrix $\mathbf{D}$ of molecules.
+Quantum Espresso uses density-functional perturbation theory (DFPT) to do this.

-!!! warning "Heads-up"
-     The way Quantum Espresso finds normals modes of molecules invokes extra rules and theories.
-These theories are beyond the scope of this course, but their use in Quantum Espresso means that there are a number of items you have to be careful of when preparing input files and understanding the output files.

-    In this lab, we will cover the necessary items which you **must** include in the input files, otherwise the calculation will not give you physical results.
-We will only outline briefly why these items have to be added, and leave the theoretical details as extra notes for the interested (and the mathematically bold!).

 ## Vibrations in molecules: Quantum Espresso (calculation)
-We will walk though how to find the normal modes of a methane molecule using Quantum Espresso in the following tasks.
-You will learn how to use an additional module called `ph.x`, for calculating the normal modes of a molecule.
-This is a two-step calculation.
+We first calculate the vibrational properties of a methane molecule.
+You will learn how to use the programme `ph.x` for calculating the normal modes of a molecule.
+This calculation requires two steps:

 ### Step 1: run the `pw.x` calculation

-The first step is to carry out a single-point calculation using the equilibrium structure of methane.
+The first step is to carry out a standard DFT calculation using the equilibrium structure of methane.
 !!! example "Task 1a - run `pw.x`"

     - Read the input file `01_CH4_scf.in`.
-The variables are still the usual ones that you have seen in the previous labs.
+You should be familiar with all the input variables.
     ```python
     ATOMIC_POSITIONS angstrom
      C  0.0           0.0           0.0